sagemath/more-sagemath-tutorials/README.rst

   welcome, but refrain from other modifications.

   All other units are joint property.
-Any refactoring is welcome as long at the original aim maintained.
+Any refactoring is welcome as long as the original aim is maintained.

 - Test the examples in the documents; e.g.::